Journal for Advancing Justice

 To submit your work for consideration:

-Step 2: If submitting an abstract or precis only, this is the only required document for submission.
-If submitting a full manuscript, prepare all documents and complete/sign all forms indicated as required in the manuscript guidelines and submission form.
+- Step 2: If submitting an abstract or precis only, this is the only required document for submission and must be submitted by December 1, 2025.
+If submitting a full manuscript, prepare all documents and complete/sign all forms indicated as required in the manuscript guidelines and submission form and submit by February 1, 2026.